youngcharleslucas/Comptia/A_plus_2/A_plus_2.md

 - `nslookup` identifies the current DNS server and displays IP Addresses for a provided name
 - `hostname` displays a computer's hostname

+### Network Commands

+- `ping` uses ICMP to return the status of a unicast
+	- `-n` changes the number of pings sent
+	- `-l` changes the size of the ping packet
+	- `-t` pings continuously
+	- `-4` force an IPv4 ping
+	- `-6` force an IPv6 ping

+- `ipconfig` Displays ingerface configurations
+	- `/all` displays more detailed information
+	- `/renew` request configurations from a DHCP server
+	- `/release` removes configurations obtained through DHCP
+	- `/displaydns` displays the local DNS cache
+	- `/flushdns` clears the local DNS cache

+## Disk Tools and the registry

+- Disk Cleanup (clanmgr.exe)
+	- Files in teh Recycle Bin
+	- Temporary Internet files
+	- Downloaded program files
+	- Temporary files

+- Disk Defragment (dfrgui.exe)
+	- Optimize and Defragment Drives (Windows 10)
+	- Defragmenting (HDD) - Bits on a hard disk drive are rearranged so files can be loaded faster.
+		- Defragging a drive too frequently can decrease its lifespan
+	- Trimming (SSD)
+		- Makes sure that the NAND memory chips on an SSD ar worn evenly to mazimize the lifespan of the drive

+- Registry Editor (regedit.exe)
+	- a database that stores all the settings and configurations for Windows and it's appliaitons
+	- the `regedit` command can be used to launch the Registry Editor
+- Registry Keys
+	- HKEY_CLASSES_ROOT: stores file association information
+	- HKEY_USERS: Stores settings that apply to all users
+	- HKEY_CURRENT_USER: Stores settings for he individual users
+	- HKEY_LOCAL_MACHINE: Stores settings for all devices that have been installed or removed form the system
+	- HKEY_CURRENT_CONFIG: Stores settings for individual devices when multiple of the same type of device have been installed